This post may contain affiliate links to Amazon. For more information, please read our Disclosure Policy.

 - 1/2 tsp salt

-- Cook elbow macaroni noodles according to package directions.
+- Cook 4 cups of uncooked elbow macaroni noodles according to package directions.
 Drain with a colander.
 Set aside.

 - In the pot that you cooked the elbow macaroni noodles, melt 4 tbsp of butter on medium heat.